ar2029/TextUtils/readme.md

-After cloning the repo run the command in terminal: 'python manage.py runserver' from the cureent directory
+NOTE:   After cloning the repo RUN the COMMAND in terminal: 'python manage.py runserver' from the current directory